jakobkogler/Rubiks-Cube-Solver/README.md

     make
     ./Rubiks_Cube_Solver

 At the moment there is no interactive mode.
-You need to specify your scrambles in `test.cpp` and recompile.
+You need to specify scrambles in `main.cpp` and recompile.

 ### License